-The Halstead Fire is now over, but before you forget the scare that it gave our community, do what you can to encourage logging and controlled burns (fuels management) to preclude another disastrous fire in our neighborhood.
+The Halstead Fire is now over, but before you forget the scare that it gave our community, do what you can to encourage logging and especially controlled burns (fuels management) to preclude another disastrous fire in our neighborhood.
 The Sawtooth National Forest needs substantial work to change it from something just waiting for a spark to create the next fire disaster, to something which would be much more manageable and Iron Creek and Redfish Lake structures much more defensible.
 Let the U.S. Forest Service and your elected representatives know you these actions in the SNRA right now, to prevent or mitigate the next pending fire disaster.

 NEW PLAYGROUND EQUIPMENT!

 Old playground equipment in the city park has been replaced with new, safe, and fun playground equipment that our Stanley school kids helped select.
 Let Amy Klingler know you appreciate her initiative to get this project going and see it through.

 If you would like to contribute to this worthy cause you will be pleased to know that the donation should be tax deductible.